rrelande/LGE-Serial-protocol/README.md

 3		|  84
 4		|  85
 5		|  86

 ### payload 7F90 (setpoint)
-For some reason either the type is on 2 bytes with value 1 byte or the value is 2 bytes with value one byte I have assumed that type is 2 bytes so far
+For some reason either the type is on 2 bytes with value 1 byte or the value is 2 bytes with value one byte I have assumed that type is 2 bytes so far.

+The value of temperature in C is hex_value / 2

 Setpoint C | Encoding LG
 ----- | -----